knxd/knxd/README.md

 * add ``-b tpuarts:/dev/ttyKNX1`` to the options in ``/etc/knxd.conf``.

-* If you have a second TPUART, repeat with "ttyACM1" and "ttyKNX2".
+If you have a second TPUART, repeat with "ttyACM1" and "ttyKNX2".

+You'll have to update your rule if you ever plug your TPUART into a different USB port.
+This is intentional.

 ## Contributions